LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ### 1. Restrict code to very simple control flow constructs

 This rule in combination with 4 and 6 helps create clean code that's easy to audit for humans and tool-based analysis.
-Readable code is considerably easier to make secure and maintain.
+Code with an easy to follow control flow is easier to secure, maintain, and find bugs.
 A simple control flow can reveal logic errors that otherwise could have remained hidden.
-Basically, the rule aims to make control flow as explicit as possible especially for static analyzers.
+Basically, the rule aims to make control flow as explicit as possible especially for static analyzers which can get confused.
 If a static analyzer is unable to understand the control flow NASA says to rewrite to code so that it is understandable.
 To accomplish this goal, NASA bans the usage of goto, setjmp, longjmp, and recursion.
 Additionally, NASA is perfectly okay with multiple exit points from a function.